When to File

 - either “attach” or “upload” the required document(s) directly to your application.
 This means you will find the document(s) saved on your computer or device and upload it to your application.

 - click “acknowledge.”
 This means you will either have to mail the documents yourself or request the “third-party” mail the document(s) directly to the Board office.

 - Examples of “third-party forms” are transcripts from schools, employment verifications from a supervisor, and license verifications from another state.

 - Forms requiring a supervisor signature, seal, or notary may have to be MAILED to the Board office directly UNLESS the document specifically indicates to UPLOAD the document.

 The requirements for this license type are provided in the following section(s).

 Requirements for All Applicants

-If you hold current American Speech/Language Hearing Association (ASHA) or American Board of Audiology (ABA) certification, you must submit the following in addition to the Requirements for All Applicants.
+- If you hold current American Speech/Language Hearing Association (ASHA) or American Board of Audiology (ABA) certification, you must submit a copy of your current ASHA or ABA certification card or verification letter.

 Additional Requirements for Applicants Who Do Not Hold Certification

-- If you were licensed after July 10, 2009, the transcript must show that that you earned a doctorate degree in audiology.
+- The transcript must show that that you earned a doctorate degree (or its equivalent) in audiology.